sherylxuu/sherylxuu.github.io/_pages/about.md

 # 👋 About Me
 Hi, I'm Sheryl Xu.
 I hold a Master of Science degree in Integrated Marketing Communications from Northwestern University, and a Bachelor’s in Film and Media Studies from Washington University in St. Louis.

 I'm a **Digital Marketing and Data Science** professional with hands-on experience in paid media, affiliate marketing, and MarTech.
-I'm proficient in SQL, Excel, R, and Tableaufor large-scale data analysis.
+I'm proficient in SQL, Excel, R, and Tableau for large-scale data analysis.
 I'm passionate about transforming complex data into actionable insights recommendations that drive brand growth and scalable decision-making.

 ## Education